What We Know About Wan 2.6 After the Official Launch

 Wan 2.6-r2v (Reference to Video)

 Wan 2.6 AI reference to video is built around consistency.
-Official information indicates that it supports using a specific person or object as a reference, maintaining stable appearance and voice across generated clips.
+It supports using a specific person or object as a reference, maintaining stable appearance and voice across generated clips.

 Wan 2.6 Image

 Wan 2.6 Image serves as an all-round image generation model within the ecosystem.
-It supports joint text-image reasoning, multi-image creative fusion, aesthetic style transfer, and precise control over framing and lighting.
+It supports joint text-image reasoning, multi-image fusion with up to 3 inputs, aesthetic style transfer, and precise control over framing and lighting.

-Rather than being an isolated image generator, Wan 2.6 Image appears to function as the visual foundation for the broader Wan 2.6 system, supporting consistency and controllability across image-driven and video-driven workflows.
+Rather than being an isolated image generator, Wan 2.6 AI Image model appears to function as the visual foundation for the broader Wan 2.6 system, supporting consistency and controllability across image-driven and video-driven workflows.

-My Early Hands-On Experience with the Official Demo
+My Hands-On Experience with the Wan 2.6 AI Video Model

 The purpose was not to rank the models, but to observe how each system interprets identical inputs, particularly in terms of motion logic, reference consistency, and cinematic structure.